 Dolly Parton has said that her goal in creating Dollywood was to create jobs and bring economic development to the area.
 Dollywood employs over 3,000 people, and it generates more than $500 million in annual tourism revenue for Tennessee.

 THE ISLAND IN PIGEON FORGE

 The Island in Pigeon Forge is a popular tourist destination in eastern Tennessee and is an amazing entertainment district.

 Located at the foot of the Great Smoky Mountains National Park, The Island in Pigeon Forge is 23 acres of fun.
 With more than 80 shops, restaurants, and attractions — you can find something for everyone in your group here.

 Take a ride on the 200-foot Observation Wheel, and then catch the Island Show Fountains — which perform light and music shows year-round.
 The Island in Pigeon Forge area is open year-round and has free parking.

 The Titanic Museum houses many artifacts from the wreckage of the RMS Titanic, including a section of the hull and numerous pieces of furniture and equipment.

 Chattanooga is a city located in southeastern Tennessee.
-It is the fourth-largest city in the state, with a population of approximately 176,000 people.
 The city is known for its scenic mountain backdrop and riverfront location.

 Chattanooga has a rich history dating back to the early 1800s and is home to a variety of cultural attractions.